How to Make a Healthy Smoothie (Protein, Fat, & Fiber!)

 Can smoothies be meal replacements?

-Smoothies can be enjoyed as meals as long as they have enough protein, carbs, and fat and total calories overall (similar to a standard meal for yourself) to help fill you up and keep you full until your next meal.
+Smoothies can be enjoyed as meals as long as they have enough protein, carbs, and fat and total calories overall (similar to a standard meal for yourself).
+This will help fill you up and keep you full until your next meal.
 Following the steps in this post will help ensure that!

 How do I make sure my smoothie is healthy?